thiagocrux/jstack-jwt-auth/README.md

 - `husky`: A tool for adding Git hooks to automate tasks like linting, testing, or commits in JavaScript/Node.js projects.
 - `jsonwebtoken`: A library for creating and verifying JSON Web Tokens (JWT) in Node.js.
 - `lint-staged`: Runs linters on Git staged files.
+- `node`: JavaScript runtime built on Chrome's V8 engine, used for building fast and scalable server-side applications.
 - `prettier`: A code formatter.
 - `prisma`: A modern, type-safe database toolkit and ORM for Node.js and TypeScript.
 - `tsx`: A command-line tool and Node.js enhancement that allows you to execute TypeScript files directly without needing to explicitly compile them to JavaScript first.
+- `typescript`: Strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.

 _For more information about other dependencies, see the `package.json` file._